stachuman/boox-template-generator/TUTORIAL.md

 └── ... (and so on)
 ```

-### How Pages Are Generated
+### How Pages Are Generated (Step 2: Define Structure)

-The magic happens when you create a **plan**.
-A plan tells the system:
+The magic happens when you **define your PDF structure**.
+This tells the system:
-1. Which master page to use
+1. Which page design to use
 2. How many pages to create
 3. What information to put on each page